AdamRaichu/Compass3D/LGPL_CHANGES.md

 While this is required, I would like to note that this project is not at all intended to fulfill the same purpose as the project it was forked from.
 It simply uses the same methods in the Minecraft source code to do so.

 - Add the devcontainer file.
-- Change the package name to `io.github.adamraichu.Compas3DMod` (all occurences).
+- Change the package name to `io.github.adamraichu.Compass3DMod` (all occurrences).
 - Change license text format to markdown.
 - Modify README extensively
 - Add `MINECRAFT_COMPASS` `RegexGroup`.